Lambda123Design/GenAI-Skills/README.md

 There are some FAISS specific methods.
 One of them is similarity_search_with_score, which allows you to return not only the documents but also the distance score of the query to them.
 The returned distance score is L2 distance.
 Therefore, a lower score is better.

+**O) Introduction to Ollama and Setup**

+**If we don't have credit balances and cost thing, we can use Ollama instead of OpenAI API Keys; We can use Ollama and OpenSource LLM's which we can run locally**

+**Steps:**

+1. Download Ollama from Website and Install; Once installed we can see the icon in our system

+2. **To use and download the model** - Open Command Prompt and type "ollama run model_name"; If not there we can download it

+3. Once downloaded, we can run it in our local machine and ask questions like "What is Generative AI" in local machine on Command Prompt; Write "exit" to exit the conversation with the Chatbot

 docs_and_score=db.similarity_search_with_score(query)

 **Passing Vectors instead of Sentences, or instead of any documents:**